• Skip to primary navigation

 Here’s What You Do

 First...you have a beer.
-Homemade Chicken Stock is easy to make, but a little preparation assures it will come out perfect every time.
+Homemade Chicken Stock is very easy to make, but benefits greatly from care in preparation and method.
 Prepare the cook and prepare the ingredients.
-Read the recipe all the way through as you sip a beer, then select the vegetables and seasonings that will give you the flavor you want.
+Start by reading the recipe all the way through as you sip a beer, then select the ingredients and aromatics that will give you the flavor you want.
+Mise en place is the next step!

 Prepare the chicken